ralberth/quizshow/README.md

 1. MC mobile app: click buttons to make the game progress.
 It's more of an intelligent TV remote: it doesn't display the whole board all the time, no animations, setup to allow MC to easily run the game.
 1. MC app shows the ANSWER too for reference.
 1. MC clicks a question, main board shows it and unlocks the players buzzers
 1. From top down, the head person has "Correct!"
 And "Nope" buttons.
 MC clicks one.
-If correct, clears people on the leaderboard and awards prize money.
+If correct, clears people on the leaderboard and awards points.
 MC clicks "Nope" pops the top person and moves to next person.
 1. Mobile version too!
 1. Create Quiz Game screen: Paste YAML description of the questions, answers, and categories.
 1. MC has a "clear the board" button that removes all answered people on the leader board